Gender Equity, Diversity & Inclusion Committee

 Equity, diversity and inclusion are important principles for fostering an inclusive and productive workplace in which all individuals can achieve their best and feel valued.
 This Committee was formed to actively advance these values within both our School and the wider discipline in Australia.

-Some examples of activities committee members have initiated or participated in include the:
+Some examples of activities the Gender Equity, Diversity and Inclusion (GEDI) committee members have initiated or participated in include the:

 - Women of EAE Network and mentoring scheme

 - Faculty of Science’s Early Career Researcher mentoring scheme